doncandela/mgah/mgah.md

     - **T4** (best GPU available free on Colab as of 11/23) is **1.9 times faster for dense operations, 1.3-3.2 times faster for sparse operations**.
 But **CPU operations were much slower on Colab+T4 than on candela-21.**
     - **V100** (good GPU sometimes available on Unity as of 11/23) is **3 times faster for dense operations, 4-10 times faster for sparse operations**.
 But again **CPU operations were slower than on candela-21.**
     - **A100** (very good GPU sometimes available on Unity as of 11/23) is **5 times faster for dense operations, 20-40 times faster for sparse operations.
 CPU operations were similar** to candela-21.
+    - The section [Picking a GPU on Unity](#pick-gpu) below has some summary specs for the various GPUs available on Unity, as requesting the better ones listed in the table above can result in long queue times for Unity jobs.

 - **Running CuPy in a Google Colab notebook.** This was quite simple, as it seems compatible Numpy, CUDA and CuPy are installed by default: